Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Upon completion, the project will provide valuable information to utilities, including descriptions of technologies and status, beneficial use of products, performance metrics, and costs.
 A comprehensive list of innovative biosolids processing technologies—classified based on technology maturity and identifying data gaps in available information—will enable utilities to streamline decision making and allow faster adaptation of technologies.

-The project team includes leading beneficial residuals management firm Sylvis serving as a subconsultant, and will be supported by several technical experts, including Dr. Abu-Orf and Dr. Matt Higgins, a professor at Bucknell University.
-The project kicks off on Friday April 14th, 2023, with an anticipated completion date of April 2024.
+The project team includes leading beneficial residuals management firm SYLVIS serving as a subconsultant and will be supported by several technical experts, including Dr. Matt Higgins, a professor at Bucknell University.
+The project kicked off on Friday, April 14th, 2023, and is expected to be completed in 2025.